kks1701/music_player/README.md

 # music_player
 created a personalized music player using pure HTML,CSS and Javascript.
-Also created a Drum Kit which allows user to play Drum during his free time.
+Also created a Drum Kit which allows user to create various musical effects using the mouse clicks and keypresses giving almost a realtime experience of playing drum.